-Liisa completed her Bachelor of Science in Rehabilitation Medicine in 1985.
-She was trained in both Physical Therapy (PT) and Occupational Therapy (OT), but when a great OT job opened up at B.C.
-Children’s Hospital in the NICU and in the Neonatal Follow-up Program, she took it, working clinically for almost 20 years.
-During that time, she received her M.A. specializing in Measurement and Statistics.
-She then completed her Ph.D. in Interdisciplinary Studies in 2004.
-She joined the School of Rehabilitation Sciences, Division of Occupational Therapy (Now Department of Occupational Science and Occupational Therapy) as a faculty member in 2005.
-She also works as a Scientist at the Child and Family Research Institute.
+I completed my Bachelor of Science in Rehabilitation Medicine in 1985.
+I was trained in both Physical Therapy (PT) and Occupational Therapy (OT), but when a great OT job opened up at BC Children’s Hospital in the NICU and in the Neonatal Follow-up Program, I took it, working clinically for almost 20 years.
+During that time, I received my MA specializing in Measurement and Statistics.
+I then completed my PhD in Interdisciplinary Studies in 2004.

 Measurement, Research design, Pediatrics, Pain/Stress

 Research Opportunities for MSc/PhD Students

 Current Research Graduate Students

 I currently supervise MSc and PhD students in Rehabilitation Sciences, as well as MOT student projects.